 Cast-iron cookware is heavy, so while it’s a great, versatile option for car camping, it’s not good for backpacking.
 If you are cooking with cast iron, be sure to pack an oven mitt—typically the handle is also cast iron, and thanks to the even heating of the material, the handle gets hot!

 Cooking with foil packets is possibly the easiest camp cooking method.
 All you need is—you guessed it—aluminum foil and a heat source!
 Typically, foil packets, also called “hobo packets,” are prepared entirely at home and then cooked directly in the campfire.
 This makes for virtually no work when you get to your campsite, as the packets, which can include an entire, balanced meal, will be ready in your cooler.
 Foil-packet meals can be side dishes, such as cheesy potatoes and roasted veggies, or full meals, such as roasted salmon with veggies or Italian-style sausage with peppers, onions, garlic, and tomatoes!

 On a Stick

-Cooking food on a stick over the open fire is the most classic method of cooking while camping!
+Cooking food on a stick over an open fire is the most classic method of cooking while camping!
 For many people, sitting around a campfire and roasting hot dogs and marshmallows brings a sense of nostalgia.
 While this cooking method is more limited, it is easy, requires minimal equipment, and is delicious (there’s that smoky campfire flavor again!).
 Hot dogs, sausages, and marshmallows are the classic roast-on-a-stick foods, but get creative!
-Bacon, fruits such as bananas, pineapples, and peaches, and biscuit dough or even pizza dough are just a few other options.
+Bacon, fruits such as bananas, pineapples, peaches, and biscuit dough or even pizza dough are just a few other options.
 And while finding a stick in the woods will usually work just fine, Camp Chef Extendable Roasting Sticks are a great addition to your camp kitchen.

 Pudgy Pie Iron